 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read our disclosure policy.

-Cream, sausage, butter, and German dumplings make this luxuriously guilty pleasure.
-Stovetop Sauerkraut and Sausage with German dumplings is serious comfort food and a great skillet dish for a weekday night or when you want something a bit special.
+Cream, sausage, butter, and German dumplings make this a luxurious, indulgent meal.
+The smoky smells of sizzling sausage filling your kitchen, combined with the creamy comfort of dumplings, will make it a hit in your home.
+Stovetop Sauerkraut and Sausage with German dumplings is serious comfort food, and a great skillet dish, perfect for a cozy weeknight or when you’re craving something a little special.

 🥟 What makes this recipe special?

-If German food is on your mind, check out this Traditional Spaetzle recipe, these classic German potato pancakes, or this meaty Rouladen recipe.
+If German food is on your mind, check out this Traditional Spaetzle recipe, these classic German potato pancakes, this meaty Rouladen recipe, or, of course, this easy schnitzel recipe.
 One of my favorite soups in the whole world uses the same dumpling, Knoephla soup.
 Whatever you make for dinner tonight, make sure to treat yourself.

 🍖 Ingredients